jstrnbrg/The-history-of-Money-Bitcoin/README.md

 ## Infographics:
 - Bitcoin History: The Complete History of Bitcoin Timeline: http://historyofbitcoin.org/
 - A History of Bitcoin and Cryptocurrency’s Greatest Moments Infographic: https://coincentral.com/bitcoin-history/

+## Help needed
+If you or someone you know would like to help, please do so!
+The following is greatly appreciated:
+- Content creation: You can easily answer some of the questions above?
+Then please do so and write a few paragraphs.
+- Graphic creation: You are a great designer?
+We will need a few nice graphics to make the app aesthetically pleasing.
+Please contact us!
+- App adaptation: We will need to customise the base app (see project description) to our needs and already have a lot of cool ideas to make the learning experience even more interesting which will need custom development.
+If you like the project, have coding skills and are interested to help, please have a look at the open issues and/or contact us.

+If you have any other ideas, please also let us know.